 “All the young people are enthusiastic about studying in the vocational courses and to participate in the project,” celebrates Silvia Galbiati, Director of MASP.
 “They have never had the opportunity to study outside their homes and boarding schools before.
 They didn’t have friends and couldn’t socialize.
 Thanks to this project, they met new people and have become more organized, independent and positive.
 Some of them have started to make plans to study further or to work in these sectors.”

-Aruzhan, a 16 year old girl with cerebral palsy, is among the adolescents who are now, thanks to MASP, beginning to make plans for the future.
+Aruzhan, a 16 year old girl with cerebral palsy, is among the adolescents who are now beginning to make plans for the future thanks to MASP.

 “I want to be a seamstress,” says Aruzhan, who lives with her single mother and a brother in a single dorm room.
 “I like sewing very much.
 I want to sew handicrafts and clothes.”